explodingcamera/keygate/README.md

 ## License

-- Unless otherwise stated, all files in this repository are licensed under the AGPLv3 License.
-See the [LICENSE.md](./LICENSE.md) file for details.
+- Unless otherwise stated, all files in this repository are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-- All Community Edition binaries are licensed under the MIT license.
-See the [LICENSE.md](./LICENSE.MIT.md) file for details.
-- License exceptions are available for commercial use

 ## Contributing

-Unless otherwise stated, any contribution intentionally submitted for inclusion in the work by you, shall be dual licensed under the AGPLv3 and MIT license, without any additional terms or conditions.
+Unless otherwise stated, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above without any additional terms or conditions.

 ## FAQ

 ### How does Keygate compare to other solutions?

 A: Keygate is a lightweight, portable, and open source alternative to commercial solutions like Auth0, Okta, or AWS Cognito.
 A full comparison will be added to the documentation in the future.

-### Why Dual License?

-The AGPLv3 license was chosen to prevent the projects code being used for propriatary projects.
-The MIT license is chosen to allow external contributions without the need to sign a CLA.
-The MIT license is also chosen for the Community Edition binaries to allow these binaries to be embedded in proprietary or otherwise incompatible projects.